kevinveenbirkenbach/cymais/roles/web-app-nextcloud/README.md

 ## Documentation

-A detailled documentation for the use and administration of Nextcloud on CyMaIS you will find [here](docs/README.md)
+A detailled documentation for the use and administration of Nextcloud on Infinito.Nexus you will find [here](docs/README.md)

 ## Further Resources